cube672/cube672/README.md

 - 👀 I’m interested in Bloxd.io and texture packs
 - 🌱 I’m currently learning Bloxd io texture packs
 - 📫 How to reach me N/A
-- ⚡ Fun fact: elephant
+- ⚡ Fun fact: A chunk is a cube of 32 * 32 blocks

 <!---
 cube672/cube672 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.